-An executive compensation package at NAV CANADA consists of the following components (referred to as the total compensation package):
+The executive compensation program at NAV CANADA consists of the following elements (referred to as the total compensation program):

-- base salary
+- base salary;

-- annual cash incentive
+- annual cash incentive;

-- long-term cash incentive
+- long-term cash incentive;

-- pension plan, and
+- pension plan; and

-- benefits and perquisites
+- benefits and perquisites.

 The compensation of Executive Officers, other than the President & CEO, is recommended by the President & CEO and reviewed and approved by the Committee.
-The compensation of the President & CEO is reviewed and approved by the Committee.
+The compensation of the President & CEO is recommended by the Committee and reviewed and approved by the Board.